 Examiners are responsible for verifying the eligibility of inmates for parole consideration through a review of court documents.
-Verification of an inmate's proposed release plan is accomplished by on-site investigation and analysis.
+Verification of an inmate's proposed release plan is accomplished by onsite investigation and analysis.
 Examiners locate victims and verify the amount of restitution owed.
 Parole Supervision reviews are conducted in partnership with the supervising parole officer in order to periodically re-evaluate the status of individual parolees.
-Executive Clemency investigations are conducted and may include: full pardon clemency requests; conditional pardons; the grant of authority to own, possess or use firearms; restoration of civil rights; requests for individual waiver of the Rules of Executive Clemency and Treaty Transfer investigations on behalf of other countries.
-Recision hearings are conducted in cases when it is determined there are significant developments which may impact on an order of parole not yet executed.
+Executive Clemency investigations are conducted and may include; full pardon clemency requests; conditional pardons; granting authority to own, possess or use firearms; restoration of civil rights; requests for individual waiver of the Rules of Executive Clemency and Treaty Transfer investigations on behalf of other countries.

-Parole examiners conduct in-depth reviews and analytical interviews in State, County and Federal custodial facilities, making appropriate recommendations to the Commission regarding the establishment of and adjustments to parole release dates, and the qualifications of inmates for conditional release.
-Together with staff of the Department of Corrections and inmates, they review and analyze mutual participation proposals, conduct negotiations, renegotiations, amendments and violation hearings for the Commission's review and decision.
+Parole examiners conduct in-depth reviews and analytical interviews in State, County and Federal custodial facilities, making appropriate recommendations to the Commission regarding the establishment and adjustment of parole release dates, and inmate eligibility for conditional release supervision.
+Working with inmates and staff of the Department of Corrections, examiners analyze mutual participation proposals, conduct negetiations and violation hearings, and propose amendments for the Commission's review and decision.
 Examiners also conduct control release evaluations and make recommendations to the Commission regarding control release dates and terms and conditions of supervision.

 Examiners issue subpoenas and conduct preliminary parole revocation hearings locally to determine whether there is probable cause that a parolee has violated the terms and conditions of the release.
 Examiners also conduct bond hearings on Commission warrants, and conduct final parole revocation hearings.
 In each of these matters the findings and recommendations are forwarded to the Commission for review and resolution.
-Examiners also conduct final revocation hearings on cases involving conditional, and control release violations.
+Examiners also conduct final revocation hearings on cases involving alleged violations of conditions of conditional, and control release supervision.

 An important function of the field staff is its interrelationship with the local community.
 Regional and satellite offices provide citizens with local access to the Commission.
 Countless hours are spent assisting citizens with their questions and concerns.
-Field staff also make arrangements for and assist in the conduct of Commission meetings outside Tallahassee.
+In addition, field staff make arrangements for and assist in the conduct of Commission meetings outside Tallahassee.

-In the absense of legislative funding to provide legal counsel to indigent parole and conditional release violators, field staff continue to be involved with the courts, local bar associations and private attorneys in order to insure that no individual's rights are violated as the result of funding deficiencies.
+In the absence of adequate funding to provide legal counsel to indigent parole, control and conditional release violators, field staff continue to be involved with the courts, local bar associations and private attorneys in order to insure that no individuals' rights are violated as the result of funding deficiencies.